AThilenius/axum-connect/README.md

 [protoc-fetcher](https://crates.io/crates/protoc-fetcher) download and resolve a copy of `protoc`.
 This is far more turnkey than forcing every build environment (often Heroku and/or Docker) to have a recent `protoc` binary pre-installed.
-This behavior can be disabled of you disagree, if you need to comply with corporate policy, or your build environment is offline.
+This behavior can be disabled if you disagree, you need to comply with corporate policy, or your build environment is offline.

 I would someday like to replace all of it with a new 'lean and mean' protoc library for the Rust community.
 One with a built-in parser, that